Welcome

 No other skill is more important to maintain over the summer months.
 Children who read regularly are shown to have higher intelligence and general knowledge, less stress, better fluency, improved analytical thinking, broader vocabulary, better memory and increased writing skills.
 Please use every opportunity (long car rides, waits at the dentist/doctor, before bedtime, etc.) to have your child read to you.

-- Participate in the SCHOLASTIC SUMMER READING CHALLENGE!!!
-Below you will find the link, sign up sheet, usernames and passwords, andsuggested reading list for parents/students to get started on the Summer Challenge for Scholastic!
+suggested reading list for parents/students to get started on the Summer Challenge for Scholastic!
 Once you have logged in you can change the password as some of them are pretty long.
 The challenge is for all the schools nationwide to compete for logging the most minutes read during the summer, which actually starts on Monday, May 9th.
-If our school logs the most minutes, we will get to be featured in the 2017 Scholastic World Record Book, which would be VERY cool.
-Click below to get started!
+If our school logs the most minutes, we will get to be featured in the 2017 Scholastic World Record Book, which would be VERY cool. #2: Write!

 Writing is “backwards reading” and not only improves your child’s writing skills, but also improves his/her reading skills as well.
 Encourage your child to use best penmanship and to sound out words phonetically, and assist your child in creating complete sentences that include proper use of upper and lower-case letters, and to include proper punctuation.